rpappu/IoTCaps/PITCHME.md

 +++
 ### OS requirements
-1. Resources: should work in low-power and resource constrained environments <!-- .element: class="fragment" -->
+1. Resources: should work in low-power and resource constrained environments
-2. Scalability: Should be able to run on a wide variety of hardware platforms <!-- .element: class="fragment" -->
+2. Scalability: Should be able to run on a wide variety of hardware platforms
-3. Modularity: Should be able to select only those components relevant to the application <!-- .element: class="fragment" -->
+3. Modularity: Should be able to select only those components relevant to the application
-4. Connectivity: Availability of standard wired and wireless networking stacks <!-- .element: class="fragment" -->
+4. Connectivity: Availability of standard wired and wireless networking stacks
-5. Reliability: If needed, the OS must provide real-time guarantees <!-- .element: class="fragment" -->
+5. Reliability: If needed, the OS must provide real-time guarantees
-6. ??? <!-- .element: class="fragment" -->
+6. ???
 +++
 ### OS Choices
 Two approaches - top-down and bottom-up